vub-hpc/term-rst-post/README.md

 ### rst2ansi

-Converter of RST documents to text files formatted with markdown and ANSI escape codes
+Convert RST documents to text files formatted with markdown and ANSI escape codes

 * Custom docutils *translator* to text files with ANSI escape codes
 * Wrapper of text files that is aware of escape characters (``--wrap``)